Mexico City – Day 2 & 3: Tacos and Culture

 MEXICO CITY

-The city itself never left me want for anything, be it food, art or culture.
+The city itself never left me wanting for anything – be it food, art or culture.
 I got to appreciate chili, lime and salt with anything and everything, from fruit to meat.
 I got to try tacos of all kinds – from ribeye and chicken to goat and pork.
-Although I have the palate of a garbage truck, I do have to admit there was something off about Mexican food.
+Although I have the palate of a garbage truck, I must admit there was something off about Mexican food.
 Everything tasted… different.
 And not in a good way – especially the tacos.
-The difference, I got to learn, was that Mexican tortillas are corn-based, unlike the flour-based ones I was so accustomed to back in Europe.
+The difference, I cameto learn, was that Mexican tortillas are corn-based, unlike the flour-based ones I was so accustomed to back in Europe.Â

 “¡Afloja el codo,